-Mini-reflections: During weeks 1-10 you will submit mini-reflections on eClass.
-These reflections will be based on questions provided by the instructor each week.
-Mini-reflections must be submitted by 11:59 pm the day of class.
-Missed mini-reflections cannot be made up for any reason.
+Mini-reflections: On eight occasions you will submit mini-reflections on eClass.
+These reflections will be based on questions provided by the instructor each week a mini-reflection is due.
+Mini-reflections must be submitted by 11:59 pm on the day of class.